- Your Chrome history has disappeared if the browser settings related to history weren't correct.

 The disadvantage though is that it can only show the domain and not the specific web pages as you see in history.
 Also, you can restore the browsing history from here but only view it.

 Also, if you’re worried about this happening again and would rather switch to an alternative browser, we highly recommend Opera.

 According to tests, when the adblocker is enabled, content-rich pages load up to 90% faster.
 As you can see, these numbers are pretty impressive.
-This also means that you can install and use Opera even on old low-end computers.
+This means that you can install and use Opera on old low-end PC.

 Opera’s powerful and reliable adblocker can also block malicious ads enhancing browser security.